tencentyun/intlcloud-documents/doc_new/1024_信鸽推送_TPNS/intl_en/常见问题_intl_en.md

 - Restrictions on Push All (V2, V3):

-  1.Up to 30 Push All notifications can be sent per hour.
+  1. Up to 30 Push All notifications can be sent per hour.
 Failure will occur when there are more than 30.
-  2.Repetitive Push All notification cannot be sent during 1 hour time frame.
+  2. Repetitive Push All notification cannot be sent during 1 hour time frame.
 Failure will occur when trying to send the same Push All notification within an hour.

 - Restrictions on Tag Pushing (V3):